 In 1948 Hutchinson and Melville wrote in The Story of Plants about humanity’s increasing control over its physical environment, foreseeing social and even physical evolution of people into dedicated working and controlling castes, resembling the organisation of ant colonies.

 Whether human society will be more democratic or more totalitarian, governed in accordance with better or worse values, long term transformation continues steadily in the total biosphere of land, water and air that surrounds the earth.
 Human impact on earth is increasing for now, but is so far very short-lived, compared to that of the ants.
 And enormous insect generated effects (and benefits) still occur around us, including a large contribution from the ants.

 All that lives on the earth collectively creates transient, multidimensional matrices or webs of successive ecologies.
 These ecologies or integrated living systems continually adapt interactively to something better for winners of the moment, worse for the losers; the eventual outcomes unknown for all.

-Nature has no grand plan, only a complex process of continual becoming, in accordance with its constituent forces of the day (Holm, 2008; http://harvardforest.fas.harvard.edu).
+Nature has no grand plan, only a complex process of continual becoming, in accordance with its constituent forces of the day.
+Evolution is an open-ended process, the species yet to come will also have their surprises (Holm, 2008; http://harvardforest.fas.harvard.edu).